directus-labs/guest-authoring/copy-this-template-directory/index.md

 - Renders a `DeletePostView`, passing the post's ID and access token.
 It also passes the `showAlert` state variable, allowing the `DeletePostView` to control the display of an alert if needed.

 ## EditPostView
+Create a new file named EditPostView.swift.
+This code allows the editing of an existing post by sending a PATCH request.
 ``` swift
 import SwiftUI